To all Competitors, Conductors and/or Teachers

 Readers Theatre – Is a form of group interpretation that can represent the staging of all kinds of literature.
 It is a presentational, non-realistic form of production that includes the audience’s imaginative participation as a scripting and staging principle.
 It emphasizes the experience in the text and appeals to the audience’s ability to imagine.
 The actors may be seated, movement is limited, and scripts may be used as props.

 Revue – A topical, satirical theatrical entertainment consisting of a series of scenes having a central theme, but no plot.
-See Musical Theatre / Broadway Musical →
+See Musical Theatre →

 Rhythm Band – A group of performers playing very simple instruments, usually percussive.
 A component of the elementary school program.

 Sacred – A selection using a religious theme or a religious text set to music.
-It should be “classical” in style, but NOT an oratorio.
+For all classes except for Contemporary Vocal, it should be “classical” in style, but NOT an oratorio.

 Sacred Reading – The oral communication, in English, of a passage taken from any faith’s holy text.

-School Band / Choir / Chorus – A group of at least 13 performers, usually from one school, performing as a unit.
-See Rules Governing the Provincial Festival.
+School Band / Choir / Chorus – A group, usually from one school, performing as a unit.
+For School Chorus, there must be at least thirteen singers.

-School Classes – Are so identified in the 2021 Syllabus.
-They are intended for students receiving musical or speech instruction in a classroom setting.
+School Classes – Intended for students receiving musical or speech instruction in a classroom setting.
 That does not preclude receiving extra coaching from their school teacher.
 Students receiving private lessons may not enter classes identified as “school classes” unless part of a group entry.
 See Private Lessons

-Sea Shanty – A song originally sung by sailors.
+Sea Shanty – A song originally sung by sailors or those on the coast.
 Similar in origins to a folk song.

 Selected Voice Choir / Chorus – A choir or chorus whose members are selected or “hand-picked.”
 The standard of performance is higher than that which is expected of an unselected choir.